microsoft/OpenAIWorkshop/scenarios/natural_language_query/README.md

 g.
 Open the "config-func.txt" in the scenarios/natural_language_query/ folder and provide your GPT_ENGINE, OPEN_API_KEY, OPENAI_RESOURCE_ENDPOINT, SQL_DB_NAME, and SQL_SERVER_NAME values

 h.
 Under "Application Settings", click on "Advance edit" and copy the updated ""config-func.txt" values in the editor.
-DO not delete the existing contents in "Advance edit", just add the updated ""config-func.txt" values
+DO not delete the existing contents in "Advance edit", just add the updated ""config-func.txt" values.
+After copying the values click "OK"

 <img width="919" alt="image" src="https://user-images.githubusercontent.com/50298139/223740863-166c6bba-bc5e-44ab-969b-cf5d1e77c6c1.png">

-i.
-Save the changes

 j.
 Under Settings in function click on "Identity" , under "System assigned" set the "Status" to "On", Save the changes